-- 1/2 teaspoon ground cloves
+- ¼ teaspoon ground nutmeg

-- 2/3 cup granulated sugar
+- ½ cup powdered sugar

-- 1/2 cup apple cider
+- 1 tablespoon apple cider

-- Preheat oven to 350*F. Grease, spray, or line muffin tins (makes about 18).
+- Preheat oven to 375ºF.
+Grease, spray, or line muffin tins (makes about 12).

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.